 Skip to main content

 Browser agents fail in ways text-only agents do not: blocked pages, unexpected dialogs, changed layouts, downloads, redirects, auth walls, and slow pages.
 Webcompute keeps the run inspectable.
-Webcompute Debug UI with a live browser viewport, active page metadata, recording state, and runtime status The Debug UI gives operators a live browser view plus browser status, page metadata, recording state, event timeline, and inspector panels.
+Webcompute Debug UI showing a live browser on Apple's Mac mini page with network events and the recording timeline visible The Debug UI gives operators a live browser view plus browser status, page metadata, recording state, event timeline, inspector panels, and browser-moment sharing.
+When recording is enabled, the same surface can replay captured browser frames after the run moves on or closes.

 Debug UI anatomy

 Use Debug UI when the live browser state matters.
+Share a browser moment when another person or agent needs the same page state and timestamp.
 Use recordings when the run has already moved on or closed.
 Use artifacts and downloads when the workflow produced files that another system needs to review.

 What you can inspect